 8. No rush.
 The huge number of tourist groups was dramatically decreased, you can go everywhere regarding the plan

 In case you agree and decide to visit Istanbul right now, what are the most dangerous tourist spots.
-Here is my TOP 8 scale, where number 1 is potentially most dangerous one.
-By my opinion, the threat is mostly for the European side of the city, where plenty of sightseeing and historical buildings are located.
+Here is my TOP scale, where the potentially most dangerous one is listed under number 1.
+By my opinion, the threat is mostly at the European side of the city, where plenty of sightseeing and historical buildings are located.
 Just be cautious!
-As the officials said, the terrorists could be easily recognised during the high season, because they are the only one wearing jackets or long sleeve clothing, inappropriate for the summer time with temperature higher than 30 degree Celsius.
+As the officials said, the terrorists could be easily recognised during the high season, because they are the only wearing jackets or long sleeve clothing, inappropriate for the summer time, when the temperature is higher than 30 degree Celsius.
 Enjoy your time and plan it wisely.

 TOP potentially dangerous spots for tourists in Istanbul